muratk5n/thirdwave/en/README.md

 Electric cables are an inefficient way of transporting energy.
 A wind can damage the wires easily.
-A clean gas pipeline is very close or under the ground, and a robust construction.
+A clean gas pipeline is very close or under the ground, and a robust construction, would be harmed by adverse weather easily.
 Also transmits power 10 times faster at eighth the cost.

 "Storm Eunice batters Europe..
 More than 100,000 people were hit by power cuts as lines were torn down and ancient trees keeled over"